Divorce should never keep one from speaking! Let alone singing! Don’t you talk to your ex?

 The opening track is “As Good As it Gets.”
 This song is just plain funky.
 I usually get up and move my needle back for a second go-round of this tune.
 Immediately after you go into the album’s title track “Voulez-Vous.”
 This is what I would presume would be a disco club hopper.
 I found myself digging in my closet for my leisure suit, then I realized that I’m only in my twenties and don’t have one.

 Side A concludes with “The King Has Lost His Crown,” a disco power jam.
 Favorite lyric: “Was it hard to step down from your throne and to know tonight you’re all alone?”

-Overall, this isn’t my favorite ABBA album, but it does show the group at their at their best, but I do feel this album is the beginning of ABBA’s eventual decline.
+Overall, this isn’t my favorite ABBA album, but I do feel this album is the beginning of ABBA’s eventual decline.
 They released two more albums after this, and they contained some hits, but nothing as iconic as “Dancing Queen” or “Voulez-Vous.”

 They can’t make you talk to your ex.

 Album Reviews Pop Music Abba Agnetha Fältskog art Benny Andersson Björn Ulvaeus Concert Tickets Dancing Queen Divorce Frida Lyngstad Mamma Mia Music Oklahoma record collection Records Vinyl Vinyl Collecting vinyl collection Voulez-Vous